tartley/tartley.github.io/posts/til-cryptocurrency-per-transaction-energy-use.md

 * For Bitcoin, I took a rounded figure roughly between those quoted on the above two sources (710kWh and 1,123kWh).
-A single figure precision is probably most appropriate anyhow. **Update**: The digiconomist article above is updated as the bitcoin energy use increases over time with proof difficulty, and it's now at almost double the figure I quoted above, at 1,800 kWh/txn.
+A single figure precision is probably most appropriate anyhow. **Update**: The digiconomist article above is updated as the Bitcoin energy use increases over time with proof difficulty, and it's now at almost double the figure I quoted above, at 1,800 kWh/txn.
 * For Chia, I did my own hacky calculation.